• About Texas Travel Talk

 2. Jacob’s Well Natural Area

 Did you know this natural beauty exists in the small town of Wimberley in the Texas Hill Country?
 Jacob’s Well is one of Hill Country’s hidden gems.
 If you’re new to the area, I’m sure Fredericksburg comes to mind first.
 It did for me, too – until I started researching the area for wineries.
 I realize that Wimberley is just as quaint as any other small town in the Hill Country.
-And I can’t wait to go there.
-Yes, I said it.
-I have not been…yet!
-Swimming is no longer allowed in Jacob’s Well.

 3. San Saba County (Top of the Hill Country)

 This area has four parks with distinct characteristics, making San Saba a great place to discover beautiful hidden gems.
 San Saba is one of those quaint towns off the beaten path at the top of the Hill Country.
-I finally made it up that way in October 2024, but I couldn’t stay long.
+I finally made it that way in October 2024, but I couldn’t stay long.

 It’s one cool, lesser-known place to visit in Texas.
 Here are a few places to visit when in the San Saba area.